Challenges in Deep Learning-Based Small Organ Segmentation: A Benchmarking Perspective for Medical Research with Limited Datasets: A Systematic Model Evaluation Framework

-\item \textbf{Non-Parametric Rank Comparison}: To formally compare the models against each other across all cross-validation folds, we employed the Friedman test \citep{friedman1937use}.
-This non-parametric test is highly recommended for comparing multiple classifiers over multiple datasets (or, in our case, folds) \citep{demvsar2006statistical}.
+To formally compare the models against each other across all cross-validation folds, we employed the Friedman test \cite{friedman1937use}.
+This non-parametric test is highly recommended for comparing multiple classifiers over multiple datasets (or, in our case, folds) \cite{demvsar2006statistical}.
 We then used the Nemenyi test as a post-hoc analysis to identify which specific models have statistically different average ranks.
 The results are visualized using Critical Difference (CD) plots.
-This entire analysis was performed using functions from the \textit{SciPy}\footnote{\url{https://scipy.org/}} library \citep{virtanen2020scipy}.
+This entire analysis was performed using functions from the \textit{SciPy}\footnote{\url{https://scipy.org/}} library \cite{virtanen2020scipy}.

-\item \textbf{Effect Size Measurement}: To assess the practical magnitude of the performance differences between model pairs, we calculated Cohen's d \citep{cohen2013statistical}.
-This provides a standardized measure of the difference between two means, helping to distinguish between statistical significance and practical importance. \end{enumerate}
+Finally, to assess the practical magnitude of the performance differences between model pairs, we calculated Cohen's d \cite{cohen1988statistical}.
+This provides a standardized measure of the difference between two means, helping to distinguish between statistical significance and practical importance.

-By combining these methods, we created a robust statistical framework to investigate our hypothesis that model rankings are unstable and not statistically meaningful in a low-data setting.